 In 2017, Nick served as the Communications Director for the campaign of Anthony Coghill, who was elected to the Pittsburgh City Council for the first time that year.
 As Communications Director, Nick developed digital media plans and strategies that worked to get out his candidate’s message and propel him to victory.

 Nick received a BA in Political Science from the University of Pittsburgh in 2016, and is currently studying for his Masters at George Washington University.
-He lives in Alexandria, VA.
+He lives in Washington, DC.